cinnData/MLearning/Examples/[MLE-05] Example - The spam filter.md

 ## Q5.
 Feature relevance

 One of the most attractive traits of the algorithm that scikit-learn uses to train a decision tree is that it produces, as a by-product, a ranking of the features by their contribution to the predictive power of the model.
-In scikit-learn, this is the attribute `.feature_importances_` of the `DecisionTreeClassifier` estimator.
-It is extracted as a 1D array, in which ech term is the **importance** of one of the features.
+In scikit-learn, this is the estimator's attribute `.feature_importances_`.
+It is extracted as a 1D array, in which each term is the **importance** of one of the features.
 The importance is measured as the **percentage of reduction of the impurity** due to the splits in which the feature is involved.
 Zero importance means that the corresponding feature is not involved in any split, so it is not used by the decision tree.

 We take a look at feature importance in the biggest of our trees.
 In spite of the allowance for depth 5, only 15 features are involved in the splits.